 Bottoms: You must be healthy enough for suspension in general, and inversion specifically.
 Mobile suspensions are not necessarily strenuous (they can be quite comfortable), but getting the most out of mobile suspensions requires body awareness & some degree of fitness.
 If you are not experienced with suspension, you might start with reading this article.

-Self-riggers: Same requirements as for tops AND bottoms.
-This is an intermediate-difficult tie to self-rig.
+Self-suspenders: Same requirements as for tops AND bottoms.

 Supply requirements: Please bring at least two 25-30 foot lengths of suspension-worthy rope.
 Nylon or MFP is recommended.
 If you have carabiners and/or spinners, please bring what you’ve got!
-For main support lines, instructors will have AmSteel to loan.
-Bottoms should ideally wear snug leggings/tights and either nude or a sports bra on top.
+For main support lines, instructors will have Amsteel to loan.
+Bottoms/self-suspenders should ideally wear snug leggings/tights.

-Set-up/logistics: This class can be done in a single 90 minute session as demo/floor work only, or minimum of 2 hours to allow “air time.”
-Alternatively, if fluency with the Leto harness is a strict pre-rec, the class can be fully “air time” in 90 minutes.
-For the shorter version, one sturdy beam-style suspension frame (or truss) is needed.
-For the longer version, a beam-style frame (or truss) is needed- each suspension requires two points spaced 2-3 feet apart, so obviously the number of class participants who can have “air time” depends on the number of such points that can be set up given the equipment available.
+Set-up/logistic notes for event producers: This class can be done in a single 90 minute session as demo/floor work, with an opportunity for attendees with suspension experience to get in the air as allowed by equipment (see below).
+Two hours is preferable; in the 90 minute version we have to move through the harness portion very quickly and beginning to intermediate students unfamiliar with the harness may not be able to keep up.
+Beam-style frames (or truss) is needed – each suspension requires two points spaced 2-3 feet apart, so obviously the number of class participants who can have “air time” depends on the number of such points that can be set up given the equipment available.

 Quotes about this class: